 After you attract people to your exhibit, your job isn’t over.
 Your trade show staff still needs to be well trained on how to properly speak to your prospects and properly qualify leads on the trade show floor.
 If they cannot do this, you might decide trade shows are not worth the investment, even though, they really are worth every penny.

 Speaking with potential prospects at trade shows is vital to your overall success.
 If your staff cannot handle the exhibit floor, they don’t belong at the trade show.
 This is their chance to shine and make your company look great in the process.
 Here are a few excellent tips to help you and your staff talk with prospects on the exhibit floor:

 Make sure you appear confident and comfortable – A big part of confidence on the exhibit floor is knowledge of the product or service.
 If your trade show staff doesn’t know what they are selling, it’s not easy for them to sell it.
 Make sure they are fully trained and understand the product/service inside and out.

-Listen - We have two ears and one mouth, which matters on the trade show floor.
+Listen – We have two ears and one mouth, which matters on the trade show floor.
 Make sure you listen twice as much as you speak.
-Prospect will qualify themselves, if you just shut your mouth and listen to what they have to say.
+Prospects will qualify themselves if you just close your mouth and listen to what they have to say.